What Is A Land Survey?

 The map further shows how the property fits with existing properties on the ground.
 Some of these physical properties are fences, houses, sheds, roads and more.
 The land survey shows all of this on a map to give the buyer / seller an idea of how all things look legally on paper.

 This example shows the property as described in the survey description.
 Sometimes you can see that other items are included on a land survey, but not always necessary.
-The above example show topography lines, which are not a normal requirement for a land survey.
+The above example show topography lines, which are not a normal requirement.

-The land survey map is completed and then is sent to the one who either requested the survey or the person who paid for the survey.
-The land survey is also filed with the particular county where the land was surveyed.
-For example if a land survey was completed in Provo, Utah.
+The map is completed and then is sent to the one who either requested the survey or the person who paid for the survey.
+It is also filed with the particular county where the land was surveyed.
+For example if a survey was completed in Provo, Utah.
 Then the survey would be filed with the Utah County recorders office.
 This filing is completed by the surveyor and is usually completed within 90 days from when the survey was performed.